sandormiko/gb-calculator/README.txt

-Exposing the same VAT calculation business function via SOAP AND Rest interfaces on the top of Spring MVC.
+Publishing the same VAT calulation business interface via SOAP and Rest interfaces on the top of Spring MVC.